Developer Headshot: Roland IJzermans, Lead Concept ArtistBy Bart Suichies on 4 déc. 2013 16:30:00

 What about the Helghast themselves?
-Have the new setting and era affected their
+Have the new setting and era affected their design?

 The Helghast are still the dark, red-goggled characters we all know and love, but design-wise they’ve evolved beyond their World War 2-inspired roots.
 The first steps of this evolutionary process were already visible in Killzone 3, where Stahl Arms began providing the Helghast military with new, highly advanced weapons and gear.